Highlights of History from The Whitehorse Star, 1950-1959

 - May 3, 1956: Jim Norrington was named president of the Whitehorse Board of Trade at the group's annual meeting.
 He succeeds Ernie Theed.

 - May 3, 1956: C.F.
 Abrams, Executive-president of the White Pass and Yukon Route, announces the company will ask householder occupying company land in Whiskey Flats to sign a lease.
 The lease to occupy would require nominal rental payments.
 A week later, BYN officials report that a majority of residents of Whisky Flats agree to sign leases to occupy their homes that are located on company property.
 On June 14, the first eviction of the Whiskey Flats is announced for June 18.

 - May 3, 1956: A group of Alaska Highway lodge keepers form the Yukon Lodge Keepers Association.
 Mike Nolan of Marsh Lake, president, W.G.
 Brewster of Haines Junction, vice-president, Clyde Wann of Whitehorse, secretary-treasurer.

-- May 10, 1956: Nisutlin Bay Bridge officially opens as Commissioner F.H.
-Collins cuts the ribbon.
-Reverend Father F.B.
+- May 10, 1956: The Nisutlin Bay Bridge was officially opened on May 2nd.
+Commissioner F.H.
+Collins cut the ribbon and Reverend Father F.B.
 Triggs, OMI, blessed the bridge.
 See the article, a lengthy letter to the editor, and early and current photos of the bridge here.

-- May 17, 1956: lans for the projected 12-bed hospital at Mayo are progressing well.
+- May 17, 1956: Plans for the projected 12-bed hospital at Mayo are progressing well.
 Last year the temperature was as low as -48...inside the old hospital!